naturecodevoid/RLBot-Tutorials/README.md

 1. Download Python 3.7 at https://python.org/downloads/
 1. Open the python 3.7(or 37) setup (which is probably in your downloads folder).
 Wait for it to install.
 1. You may also need to download and install Java, but you probably won't have to.
-I was fine and was able to run my bot but it gave me some warning/errors so I downloaded and installed Java.
+I was fine and was able to run my bot but it gave me some warnings so I downloaded and installed Java.
 1. Download RLBot's gui at https://github.com/RLBot/RLBot/wiki
 1. Open the gui setup (which is probably in your downloads folder).
 Wait for it to install.
 1. Download RLBot/RLBotPythonExample at https://github.com/RLBot/RLBotPythonExample/